-Many people don’t realize that Antalya is actually a year-round destination.
-Sure, you’re not going to be swimming in the sea in January, but the winters here are very mild compared to the rest of Europe and also compared to much of the country.
+Many people don’t realize that Antalya is a year-round destination.
+Sure, you’re not going to be swimming on the Antalya coast in January, but the winters here are very mild compared to the rest of Europe and also compared to much of the country.

 How To Get Around Antalya

 Distances between the best places to visit in Antalya can be large, but the good news is that getting around isn’t difficult.